Heenne/master-thesis-wrk/README.md

 <node pkg="move_base" type="move_base" respawn="false" name="move_base_node" output="screen" clear_params="true">
 ```
 ### 2.2 Run robot
+In the launch file `run_robot.launch` you can change the map and start pose of the robot.
 ```
 roslaunch data_analysis run_robot.launch
 ```
-In this launch file `run_robot.launch` you can change the map and start pose of the robot.
 ### 2.3 Data record
+If you want to save the planned path information for processing and analysis later,
+you can select the corresponding planner's command line from the following command：
 ```
 rosbag record /move_base_node/PRMPlannerROS/plan -O new.bag
 rosbag record /move_base_node/RRTstarPlannerROS/plan -O new.bag
 rosbag record /move_base_node/VoronoiPlannerROS/plan -O new.bag
 ```
+A data package named "new.bag" will be generated.
 ### 2.4 Set goal point
 or use launch file `send_goal.launch` to set the goal point precisely:
 ```